matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 In feature-factory environments where developers are [treated merely as ticket-clearing machines](modern-software-delivery.md#unused-talent), it is incredibly tempting for management to believe that typing out the syntax was the primary bottleneck slowing down delivery.
 In reality, the bottleneck is, and always has been, understanding what on earth the business actually wants, ensuring it scales, and proving that it works.

-AI doesn’t create these organisational problems.
+AI doesn't create these organisational problems.
 It amplifies them.

 ## Safety Guards for the Power Saw